Yard Smart Info

 “I pledge to use ecologically-smart practices in my yard.”
 I believe these sustainable yard practices will help keep our community healthy, naturally beautiful, and safe from harmful chemicals, unnecessary pollution and waste.
 I will also try to educate others in my community about the benefits of these practices.

-Homeowners with Wildlife Habitat Yards provide the basic requirements for wildlife to survive and flourish.
-They encourage a diverse wildlife population by landscaping with native plants, supplying adequate food and water, and providing a variety of shelter areas.
-This certification is sponsored by Wild Birds Unlimited.
+Yard Smart yards encourage a diverse wildlife population by landscaping with native plants, supplying adequate food and water, and providing a variety of shelter areas.